codefresh-io/cap-docs.codefresh.io/_docs/getting-started/concepts.md

 * The ability to use special resources in your Codefresh pipeline that are unique to your application, GPU nodes or other special hardware only present in your data center.
 * Complete control over the build environment in addition to resources for pipelines.

-Every Runner installation creates a runtime enviroment in your account.
+Every Runner installation creates a runtime environment in your account.
 Assign the Runner to any pipeline to automatically run the pipeline in your own cluster.
 External integrations (such as Docker registry or Helm repositories) are also available to the Runner making pipelines exactly the same regardless of their runtime environment.

 You can have multiple Runner installations in the same Codefresh account.
 A Runner can also manage multiple remote clusters in your account.